issamqasas/ClearTransactionLog/README.md

 ## steps to solve the issue
-when we check our Database recovery  model , we found it **Full Recovery Model** so we will solve this matter we have two solutions here :- if you don;t need the logs , just change the database recovery model to simple , and the transaction logs will be truncated. or if you need the logs then continue the steps below
+when we check our Database recovery  model , we found it **Full Recovery Model** so we will solve this matter we have two solutions here :- if you don;t need the logs , just change the database recovery model to simple , and the transaction logs will be truncated then go to step 3 or if you need the logs then continue the steps below
 ### 1. take full data backup
 - make a full data backup as shown below